THE BEST ROAD DISC WHEELSET UPGRADES

 I’ll update this review once I’ve had a chance to evaluate the wheelset with the Vault hub or see a report from a reviewer I trust who has.

 In the meantime, if you want to give them a go, see if you can track one down at an Easton dealer.
-I’ve not been able to find one yet online (or at a dealer) but will let you know once I do.
+I’ve only seen them in limited quantities at JensonUSA.

 HED ARDENNES PLUS LT DISC – THE INNOVATOR THAT OTHERS CAUGHT UP WITH